 Objectives of the Research Group

 The RG intends to do systematic research exploring four thematic fields, which were pivotal in philosophy from the 13th to 17th Century.
 Expected results of this research are mainly critical editions, studies and papers, translations, cataloguing and description of sources, materials and tools for research (with in situ research of manuscripts or acquisition of reproductions).
 3 to 6 seminars will be organised, with the publication of papers and 5 books, alongside with the translation and publication of 3 or 4 Suárez’s disputations on Methaphysics, Molina’s Questions on the Organon, and the tentative study of the unexplored commentary on the corpus aristotelicum by Marcus Jorge.

 The reception of Aristotle's Metaphysics in the West led to a debate on both the nature and object of a science of being qua being, and the place of this science.
 This debate took on particular characteristics between the 13th and 15th centuries due to the divergent positions of the Schools.
 In the 16th and 17th centuries, it was rekindled in the particular context of the university teaching of the Reform.
 The RG wants to contribute to overcome the lack of in-depth study revealing the way in which the core questions of metaphysics were seen over the five centuries of medieval Aristotelianism.
 Main authors: Gomes de Lisboa, Pedro Fonseca, Francisco Suárez, Marcos Jorge, John Poinsot.

 A large set of commentaries on Aristotle's works on Logic subsist as a result of the teaching of Philosophy in 16th century Portuguese and Spanish universities, produced by famous authors such as Pedro da Fonseca, Luis de Molina or John Poinsot.
 Continuing with ongoing research, the group will be particularly focused on Molina's unpublished commentaries on the "Organon".

-The study of the influence and a translation with en face Latin revised text of the "Tractatus" or "Summulae logicales" by Petrus Hispanus will be prepared.
+The study of the influence and a translation with en face Latin revised text of the "Tractatus" or "Summulae logicales" by Petrus Hispanus is being prepared.

 3. Nature and knowledge